derrikdennis/matplotlib-challenge/README.md

   - Standard Deviation
   - SEM of the tumor volume of each drug regimen

+### Bar plot section

+ - I generated bar plots showing the number of data points for each treatment regimen  This was done using:
+   - Matplotlib's pyplot
+   - Pandas' DataFrame.plot

+### Pie plot section

+ - I generated pie plots showing the distribution of mice per gender using:
+   - Matplotlib's pyplot
+   - Pandas' DataFrame.plot

+### Box and whisker plot

+ - I caluclated the final tumor volume of each mouse across four of the most promising treatment regimens and used it to create a box and whisker plot.
+The four regimens were:
+   - Capomulin
+   - Ramicane
+   - Infubinol
+   - Caftamin

 ## Findings

 These are my three inferences or observations of the data: